docker/extensions-sdk/docs/dev/api/reference/interfaces/DockerDesktopClient.md

 Get the list of running containers (same as `docker ps`).

-By default this will not list stopped containers.
+By default, this will not list stopped containers.
 You can use the option `{"all": true}` to list all the running and stopped containers.

 ```typescript